North Korea–United States relations: Second Trump administration (2025–present)

 On February 20, 2025, North Korea criticized the U.S. over the AUKUS nuclear submarine deal, claiming it was a threat to their regional stability and peace.
-The KCNA claimed that the U.S. aimed for regional hegemony, and warned that the nuclear states won’t sit by idly.
+The KCNA claimed that the U.S. aimed for regional hegemony, and warned that the nuclear states won't sit by idly.

 North Korea test-fired strategic cruise missiles on February 26, 2025, to demonstrate its nuclear counter-attack capabilities, following its vow to respond to U.S. actions it deemed hostile.
 These launches came after heightened military provocations from the U.S. and its allies, including joint exercises with South Korea.
 The missile tests marked the fourth of the year and were overseen by Kim Jong Un.
 North Korea emphasized its readiness for a nuclear counterattack, with Kim expressing satisfaction over the results.
-Despite Trump’s outreach, North Korea remains preoccupied with supporting Russia in its war against Ukraine, and experts suggest diplomacy with the U.S. is unlikely unless the situation with Russia changes.
+Despite Trump's outreach, North Korea remains preoccupied with supporting Russia in its war against Ukraine, and experts suggest diplomacy with the U.S. is unlikely unless the situation with Russia changes.

-In July 2025, Kim Yo Jong signalled openness to re-engage via talks with Washington on the condition that that the DPRK is accepted as a nuclear-armed state, stating that denuclearisation talks would be deemed a "mockery."
+In July 2025, Kim Yo Jong signaled openness to re-engage via talks with Washington on the condition that that the DPRK is accepted as a nuclear-armed state, stating that denuclearization talks would be deemed a "mockery."
 This was in response to White House Press Secretary Karoline Leavitt a month prior expressing Trump's desire to build on "progress" made at the 2018 Singapore summit.
+In a September 2025 speech, Kim Jong Un reiterated this position saying "If the U.S. drops its hollow obsession with denuclearization and wants to pursue peaceful coexistence with North Korea based on the recognition of reality, there is no reason for us not to sit down with the U.S."

-On September 5, 2025, the New York Times reported that a unsuccessful covert action to place listening devices in North Korean territory had resulted in the deaths of two or three North Korean civilians.
+On September 5, 2025, the New York Times reported that an unsuccessful covert action to place listening devices in North Korean territory had resulted in the deaths of two or three North Korean civilians.

+Between late-February and early-March 2026, North Korea condemned United States and Israel's joint attack on Iran, which led to Ali Khamenei's death, as illegal.

+In June 2026, North Korea's Foreign Ministry condemned a decision by the United States to sell advanced air-to-air missiles and related military equipment to South Korea, warning that the move would heighten tensions on the Korean Peninsula.
+According to the ministry, military cooperation between Washington and Seoul has been systematically strengthening.
+It characterized U.S. arms exports as "exports of war."
+In response, North Korea stated that it would continue to enhance its own defensive deterrent in order to preserve the regional balance of power.
+As noted in the source text, North Korea routinely criticizes joint U.S.–South Korean military exercises and cooperation, viewing them as preparation for war.